Frog slime kills flu viruses. For real.

 They hope to develop it and other compounds like it into antiviral drugs to treat people.

 "This peptide kills the viruses.
-It kinds of blows them up," Joshy Jacob of Emory University, who led the study team, told NBC News.
+It kind of blows them up," Joshy Jacob of Emory University, who led the study team, told NBC News.

 And it seems harmless to healthy tissue.
 "There's no collateral damage," he said.